Price of information in games of chance: a statistical physics approach: Summary of results

 We observe five different regimes: \begin{itemize} \item {\bf Regime [$S_1$] - Symbiosis:} The transaction should take place, as it will be profitable for both players.
 In this regime, both the buyer and the seller would agree that the coin must be strongly Tail-biased -- as the buyer observes at most $10$ Heads in a string of $r=60$ past outcomes, and the seller observes at most $50$ Heads in a string of $R=100$ past outcomes.
 This information assists both players in placing a favorable bet and the buyer upside opportunity is enough to cover the loss of edge held by the seller should the transaction not occur.
-As a result, any price point $\Psi$ between the blue (seller) and red (buyer) curves in Fig. \ref{fig:pricevsh} would realize a favorable transaction for both parties. \item {\bf Regime [$PP$] - ``Prey-Predator'':} In this region, the transaction is favorable to the data holder, as the red curve is above the blue one.
-In this regime, however, the buyer would be sold \emph{misleading information}.
-Indeed, while the data holder clearly sees a Head-biased coin (from $50$ to $70$ Heads in a string of $R=100$ past outcomes), the sub-string of length $r=60$ sold to the buyer contains only between $10$ and $30$ Heads, which would mislead the buyer into thinking that the coin is actually Tail-biased.
-In this situation, the seller is more than happy to give away the misleading string for free ($\Psi_{\mathrm{min}}=0$ for the whole region), as they would make a profit anyway by tricking a potential competitor into betting on the ``wrong'' outcome.
-More specifically, any price level $0<\Psi<\Psi_{\mathrm{max}}$ would be (erroneously) perceived as fair by the buyer \emph{ex-post}, whereas a price level $\Psi>\Psi_{\mathrm{max}}$ would be perceived as overly exploitative by the buyer \emph{ex-post}.
-In hindsight, the best absolute strategy for the prospective buyer, though, would be to refuse the transaction altogether. \item {\bf Regime [$S_2$] - Symbiosis:} The transaction should take place again.
+As a result, any price point $\Psi$ between the blue (seller) and red (buyer) curves in Fig. \ref{fig:pricevsh} would realize a favorable transaction for both parties. \item {\bf Regime [$PP$] - ``Prey-Predator'':} This is a region where the substring that the data holder should put up for sale displays the \emph{opposite} bias to the original (longer) one that they own.
+In this situation, an exploitative seller (predator) could, in principle, sell the string at a positive price or even give it away for free, realizing a profit by tricking a potential competitor (the buyer) into betting on an unlikely outcome.
+Indeed, had the buyer access (post transaction) to the seller's knowledge, they would ascertain that the absolute best strategy in this regime would have been to refuse the transaction altogether.
+This is a classical \emph{caveat emptor} situation, where the purchase of a defective good -- genuine (non-doctored) yet misleading data -- is the buyer's responsibility unless the seller had made an active misrepresentation of the data quality.
+This situation would not occur, however, under our assumption that the seller is fair and reputable.
+Realizing the information they hold is at best worthless for the buyer, if not outright misleading, they would not put their substring up for sale in this regime. \item {\bf Regime [$S_2$] - Symbiosis:} The transaction should take place again.
 In this regime, both the buyer and the seller are in agreement that the coin must be Head-biased and they will both profit from exchanging this information for a fair price. \item {\bf Regime [$C$] - Competition:} This is a regime of high competition, in which the data holder would need to receive a large sum of money to cover the potential loss of edge.
 From the buyer's perspective, the upside opportunity in this region is not enough to justify the investment in the data and thus the transaction would not occur.
 In fact, both the buyer and the seller are in agreement that the coin must be Head-biased and both would bet on the same outcome, creating a ``destructive interference'' between these two special players. \item {\bf Regime [$S_3$] - Symbiosis:} The transaction would take place.
-The situation is mirror-symmetric with respect to Regime [$S_1$], the Head bias of the coin being so strong and apparent that, even though the seller has great confidence in the final outcome of the game, the buyer would still be offering an amount of money large enough to cover for the seller's lowered expected return. \end{itemize}
+The situation is mirror-symmetric with respect to Regime [$S_1$], the Head bias of the coin being so strong and apparent that, even though the seller has great confidence in the final outcome of the game, the buyer would still be offering an amount of money that would cover for the seller's lowered expected return. \end{itemize}